adenjonah/Poker-Bot/README.md

 - `equity_tests.py`: Contains unit tests for the equity calculation functionality.

 ## Contributing
-We welcome contributions from the community.
+I plan on optimizing the current features and adding new ones.
 If you'd like to contribute, please fork the repository and submit a pull request with your changes.
+### Future Development Prospects
+- Optimizing hand evaluation by implementing CactusKev's evaluation process
+- Adding equity computation for PLO, DBBPPLO, Lowball, Red River
+- User bankroll tracker using a database
+- Basic hand history analyzer that takes a hand history and returns a classification (suckout, bad beat, cooler, nit fold)
+- Heads-Up NLH Solver using CFRM
 ## Contact
 For support or inquiries, please open an issue on the GitHub repository or reachout to me via email.